mastercoms/personal/src/content/portfolio/mastercomfig.md

 cheater bots that have plagued TF2 for a few years, and performance improvements!
 And an even a greater set of patches submitted at Valve's request is on the way!
 There's large engine optimizations and huge gameplay fixes being reviewed.

+Today, the mastercomfig web app experience continues to expand, with new functionality being introduced every year, including comfig huds and comfig quickplay. comfig huds was my first endeavour outside of the basic graphics/performance space, and into deeper customization of the game.
+It was made in response to huds.tf, the most popular HUD customization site at the time, shutting down.
+I made an initial version in great haste, pulling a couple all-nighters to launch it on time so players wouldn't have any disruption to finding and downloading HUDs.
+Over time, it has received new features and improvements, mostly to help creators showcase their HUDs better.
+This includes general UX improvements, but also a trending algorithm which has been an area of great excitement in the HUD community.
+It captures data from a variety of signals to determine how healthy the traffic for a HUD is, taking into consideration direct searches, word of mouth, downloads, and more.
+It seems to generate results that users and authors expect, and is used to keep tabs on for new HUD launches as well as finding the most popular HUDs.

+As for comfig quickplay, this was a tool I decided to ship in response to requests in the community complaining about the lack of community server variety, as well as the barrier to entry to playing a proper community pub game of Team Fortress 2.
+It was not easy to make a server finding algorithm which factored in server status and player ping entirely in the browser, but after some days of fine tuning, I was really happy with it.
+The absolutely magical feeling of queuing into a server with comfig quickplay, and finding many others who had done the same to create a full and fun match, was something unlike anything I had experienced in TF2 in quite some time.
+Although it has now fell into disuse due to updates and improvements to the game's official matchmaking, I still think it serves a great purpose for people who are looking for a more community based experienced while casually playing TF2.

 ## Experience

 To say I learned a lot from this project would be selling it short.
 Having an opportunity to be this close to Valve